silhavyj/FAT32/README.md

 static constexpr uint32_t DISK_SIZE    = MB(50);
 static constexpr uint32_t CLUSTER_SIZE = 128; // 128B
 static constexpr uint32_t MAX_NAME_LEN = 16;  // 16B
+static constexpr const char *DISK_FILE_NAME  = "disk.dat";
 ```

 The changes will take place once the project is recompiled using the `make` tool.

 ### Testing
 I've tested the program manually using predefined "scripts" that could be found in `tests/scripts` and observing the output (a more automated way of testing is planned to be implemented in the future development).
 These files are loaded and executed using `load scripts/01`, etc. However, even though the basic functionality has been tested, **it is not guaranteed that there are no bugs within this project**.

+A typical test scenario consists of something like: import a file somewhere within the virtual file system; copy it or move it somewhere else; export it out of the file system onto the local machine; compare the original file and exported one using `cmp`.